mikosik/smooth-build/doc/hash/task_hashing.md

 Task is most atomic operation that can be executed by smooth build internally.
 Task is a computation done one some Input which produces some Output.
 Input is a sequence of smooth objects.
-Output is a single smooth object plus sequence of messages (errors, warnings, infos).
+Output is a
+ - result (single smooth object) - present only when there's no error messages
-After each Task execution:
+ - sequence of messages (errors, warnings, infos) After each Task execution:
+ - its Output's result (if present) is stored in objects db
- - its Output is stored in objects db.
+ - its Output messages are stored as Message array in objects db
- - hash of its Output is stored in results db indexed by Task hash
+ - hash of Message array plus (optionally) hash of result are stored in outputs db indexed by Task hash

 Task